cmg777/starter-academic-v501/content/home/researchLab.md

 <iframe height="600" width="100%" frameborder="no" src="https://carlosmendez777.users.earthengine.app/view/world-dmsp-corrected?height=600"> </iframe>

-Do you want more updated data?
-Let's explore the [new VIIR-like nighttime lights HERE.](https://carlosmendez777.users.earthengine.app/view/worldviirs-like) What can you discover?
+Do you want see more updated data?
+Then, let's explore the [new VIIR-like nighttime lights HERE.](https://carlosmendez777.users.earthengine.app/view/worldviirs-like) What can you discover?
 How is the world changing?
 What can we learn from the space-time patterns of nighttime lights?
+To contextualize these questions, below you will find a brief introduction to the exciting field of regional/geospatial development.

 <div style="position: relative; width: 100%; height: 0; padding-top: 75.0000%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;